Nuno-Jesus/Make-A-Make/README.md

 	Circular X <- Y dependency dropped.

-This means `make` detected a loop when parsing pre-requisits of its rules.
+This means `make` detected a loop when parsing the prerequisites of its rules.
 Supposing you have something like this...

 ```Makefile
 	X: Y ...
 		...
 ```

 ... where `X` depends on `Y`.
-After tracing `Y` and its pre-requisits, the `make` reached a point where it found a target depending on `X`.
+After tracing `Y` and its prerequisites, the `make` reached a point where it found a target depending on `X`.

 	Unterminated variable reference.
 Stop.

 If you received this message, you're missing a parenthesis/brace when using a variable.
-Remember that the correct syntax to use a variables value is either `$(NAME)` or `${NAME}`.
+Remember that the correct syntax to use a variable's value is either `$(NAME)` or `${NAME}`.

 	Makefile: *** missing 'endif'.
 Stop.